Reuben Abati: JAMB 2017 – Matters arising - Nigeria Today

 Reuben Abati: JAMB 2017 – Matters arising

-I attended a meeting recently at the headquarters of the Joint Admissions and Matriculation Board in Bwari, Abuja: the post-2017 Unified Tertiary Matriculation Examination review meeting chaired by the JAMB registrar, Professor Ish-aq Oloyede.
-Participants included Professor Oloyede and his technical team, field officers and other staff, all the Chief External Examiners who supervised the […]
+by Reuben Abati I attended a meeting recently at the headquarters of the Joint Admissions and Matriculation Board in Bwari,…

 Do you something awesome to share with the world?
 Click here to share